hapijs/crumb/SECURITY.md

 # History

 * When CORS set to true and Origin request header exists, it could lead to a crumb cookie being set on a different domain.
 Fixed in version 3.0.0.
 Attributed to Marcus Stong and Tom Steele.
-* Crumb cookie was being set when route handler was 'proxy'.
-Fixed in version 3.0.0.
-Attributed to Marcus Stong and Tom Steele.

 # Credits